BingBingNancy/IMDA_Captchas_recognition/README.md

 # IMDA_Captchas_recognition
-This is a program for recognizing captchas in an image
+This is a program for recognizing captchas in an image Problem formulation: the image is segmented vertically and equally into 5 smaller segments.
+Each segment corresponds to a character.
+                     The problem of recognizing captchas can be formulated as classifying a segment into a character (0-9,A-Z).
+This is a multi-class classification problem.
+Steps:
 1. upload all   .txt files into colab.
 2. split these .txt files into two lists output_file_list and input_file_list.
 In each list, the .txt file is arranged in increasing order, e.g., input00, input01...input 24
 3. I converted the RGB values to a single grayscale pixel value